vaishnavi0-0/Coderspree3.0/Guide/README.md

 <br> &nbsp;
 ## Name Convention

-- Make a folder under your Year name with the following format `AdityyaX_AdityaPachauri_2125csme1008_3`
+- Make a folder under your Year name with the following format `GitHubUsername_RealName_LibraryID_Year`

 Example: `AdityyaX_AdityaPachauri_2125csme1008_3`
+## Name Convention
+In Any Language you are comfortable with.
 ## The folder should be structured as follows:

 - `AdityyaX_AdityaPachauri_2125csme1008_3`